Skip to main content

 Email: boram.kim@ucf.edu

-Ady Cohen earned her bachelor’s degree in Psychology and Forensic Science from Syracuse University where she also played Division One Women’s Ice Hockey.
+Ady earned her bachelor’s degree in Psychology and Forensic Science from Syracuse University where she also played Division One Women’s Ice Hockey.
 She earned a master’s in Clinical Mental Health Counseling from UCF.
-She is excited to join the TRT program and the I-O Psychology doctoral program at the University of Central Florida this year.
+She is excited to continue her work in the TRT program with Dr. Shapoval on measuring emotional labor.
+And, she is looking forward to her thesis development, which focuses on how a sense of belonging in an organization relates to job insecurity.

-• Josie Zachman, Industrial and Organizational Ph.D.
+Industrial and Organizational Ph.D.
 Program, University of Central Florida

 Past TRT Graduate Students

-Katherine Ciarlante, Ph.D. ’22
+Dr. Katherine Ciarlante, Ph.D. ’22

 Dr. Ciarlante was a TRT trainee from 2019 to 2022.
 She presented TRT research at national conferences, including SIOP and AOM, and co-authored research papers published in the International Journal of Contemporary Hospitality Management, the International Journal of Environmental Research and Public Health, and Technology, Mind, and Behavior.
 Her dissertation research was supported by a Pilot Project Research Training grant funded by the Sunshine Education and Research Center (ERC) and the National Institute for Occupational Safety and Health (NIOSH).